Phase transitions in a non-Hermitian Su-Schrieffer-Heeger model via Krylov spread complexity: Spread complexity of states

 The above construction also holds for non-Hermitian Hamiltonians and is what we implement in this work.
-Other approaches such as, e.g., the bi-Lanczos algorithm \cite{nandy2024quantumdynamicskrylovspace,bhattacharya2023krylov}, and the singular-value decomposition \cite{nandy2024}, among others, focus on different ways of obtaining the Krylov basis.
+Other approaches such as, for example, the bi-Lanczos algorithm \cite{nandy2024quantumdynamicskrylovspace,bhattacharya2023krylov} and the singular-value decomposition \cite{nandy2024,baggioli2025singularvaluedecompositionblind}, among others, focus on different ways of obtaining the Krylov basis.
 Those methods are implemented primarily for computational reasons, and we do not use them in our analysis.